duncpro/RestJ/README.md

 ### Choosing an Implementation
 For smaller scale applications which rely on blocking technologies such as JDBC, `restj-sun-http-server` can be used.
 It uses Sun's HTTP server library which is included within most JDK distributions.
-Alternatively, `restj-undertow` can be used alongside a worker thread pool, but this can be more trouble than it is worth.
+Alternatively, `restj-undertow` can be used alongside a blocking worker thread pool.

 For larger scale applications with thousands of simultaneous requests using an async implementation like `restj-undertow` might be preferred.